 → Remote: Ensure there are opportunities for remote gatherings if you have remote employees, such as sending employees art boxes to do a virtual art activity or a virtual cooking class.
-For global organizations, have different cultural food experiences and allow to share their food and culture.
+For global organizations, have different cultural food experiences and allow employees from different cultures to be able to share their food and culture.
 Offer these activities to all employees (not only remote).

-Ensure informal opportunities for connections are provided for, accessible to, and inclusive of different employees from different cultures to be able provided for, accessible to, and inclusive of different cultures and personal life responsibilities (e.g., caretaking).
+Ensure informal opportunities for connections are provided for, accessible to, and inclusive of different cultures and personal life responsibilities (e.g., caretaking).